Dormers Wells High School shooting: Perpetrators

-Rajinder Singh Batth and Mangit Singh Sunder—both Londoners—were pro-Khalistan extremists upset with Das for his criticism of fundamentalist Sikhs and their wishes for an independent homeland in the Punjab.
+Rajinder Singh Batth and Mangit Singh Sunder, both Londoners, were pro-Khalistan extremists upset with Das for his criticism of fundamentalist Sikhs and their wishes for an independent homeland in the Punjab.
 Both were members of fundamentalist groups within the International Sikh Youth Federation (ISYF).
 Batth, who was an unemployed 37-year-old, was considered the ringleader of the two.
 Sunder was 25-years-old and worked at a factory.
 Batth claimed he purchased their guns for €250 from a man outside of a Sikh temple in Handsworth three months before the shooting.

 Legal proceedings

 The perpetrators were both charged with three counts of murder, and Batth was also charged with malicious wounding in relation to Dharan Singh Bimbrah.
 The charges were later reduced to one count of murder and one count of manslaughter.

 Halfway through the three-week-long trial, on 1 March 1989, Sunder pleaded guilty to the murder of Das and the manslaughter of Jaga Singh.
 Later that month, after deliberating for five hours, the jury found Batth guilty of Das's murder, the manslaughter of Singh, and malicious wounding.
 The judge sentenced both to life imprisonment, with the recommendation that Sunder serve at least 20 years and Batth serve at least 30 years.

 Batth was released from prison in December 2021.
-He then returned to India and was honored, along with his family, by jathedar Giani Harpreet Singh at the Akal Takht with siropas.
+He then returned to India and was honoured, along with his family, by jathedar Giani Harpreet Singh at the Akal Takht with siropas.
 Regarding the event, Batth said he was "lucky to be honoured at the Takht."
 Sunder has also been released.